sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 The model used an Adam optimizer, so the learning rate was not tuned manually (model.py line 25).
 However, I played a little bit with the number of epochs and the batch size, arriving at the conclusion that 5 epochs and a batch size of 128 was good enough.
-[//]: # that 3 epochs were enough and that a typical batch size of 128 was may be more or less the same as a batch size of 64, in terms of the loss results.
+[//]: # (that 3 epochs were enough and that a typical batch size of 128 was may be more or less the same as a batch size of 64, in terms of the loss results.
 That being said, I used batches of 64 images, to reduce GPU and memory usage.
-In addition, a low size for the batch provides better generalization of the model.
+In addition, a low size for the batch provides better generalization of the model.)

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+[//]: # (I used a combination of center lane driving, recovering from the left and right sides of the road.)
+I started out with the original data set provided by the course, analysing and preprocessing it.

 For details about how I created the training data, see the next section.

-####4.
+####3.
 Solution Design Approach

 The overall strategy for deriving a model architecture was to improve a simple model progressively.